marcotoronto/rdm-test/content/06_Data_Management_Plan.md

 <br>

-# These key components should be considered to create a meaningful DMP:
+# Key Components

-{: .no_toc }
+These key components should be considered to create a meaningful DMP:

 1. [Data Collection](06-1_Data_Collection.md)
 2. [Documentation and Metadata](06-2_Documentation_Metadata.md)